willhaslett/covid-19-growth/README.md

 ## Usage

-This repo is updated with the latest JH data nightly.
-To verify:
+The JH submodule is pulled nightly, updating the source data.
+To force a pull locally:
 ```
 ./update_data.sh
 ```